 Okpa is prepared from ground Bambara groundnut (Okpa flour), palm oil, pepper, salt, and seasoning cubes (optional).

-And all of these ingredients can be easily sourced locally.
+And these ingredients can be easily sourced locally.

 In the eastern part of Nigeria, bambara nuts are ground into a fine powder.